Seungjun1127/GSAM/README.md

 # Gaussianity Metric

-**GSAM** is a novel evaluation metric designed to assess the internal semantic representation quality of Large Language Models (LLMs).
-Instead of focusing solely on the final output (e.g., answer accuracy, fluency, or generation quality), GSAM aims to measure how uniformly and coherently the internal token-level hidden states are organized in the semantic space.
+**Gaussianity** is a novel evaluation metric designed to assess the internal semantic representation quality of Large Language Models (LLMs).
+Instead of focusing solely on the final output (e.g., answer accuracy, fluency, or generation quality), Gaussianity aims to measure how uniformly and coherently the internal token-level hidden states are organized in the semantic space.
 It does so by evaluating the closeness of the model’s hidden state distribution to a multivariate Gaussian distribution after applying a standardized dimensionality reduction procedure.

 ### Key Features

 - **Task-Agnostic Evaluation:**
-  GSAM does not rely on downstream tasks or labeled datasets.
+  Gaussianity does not rely on downstream tasks or labeled datasets.
 It can be applied to any set of text inputs to assess the “semantic alignment” quality of a model’s internal representations.

 - **Distribution-Based Assessment:**
-  Instead of treating hidden states as arbitrary vectors, GSAM quantifies their statistical properties.
-By fitting a multivariate Gaussian to the reduced representations, GSAM provides a measure of isotropy and uniformity in the semantic embedding space.
+  Instead of treating hidden states as arbitrary vectors, Gaussianity quantifies their statistical properties.
+By fitting a multivariate Gaussian to the reduced representations, Gaussianity provides a measure of isotropy and uniformity in the semantic embedding space.

 - **Model-Agnostic and Scalable:**
-  GSAM can be applied to various LLMs (including open-source models like LLaMA-7B, MPT, and others) without specialized customization.
+  Gaussianity can be applied to various LLMs (including open-source models like LLaMA-7B, MPT, and others) without specialized customization.
 With minimal setup, it can help researchers and practitioners compare different models’ internal representation quality on a common scale.

 ---